Hudson Bay Railway (1997): Sale to Arctic Gateway Group

 In August 2018, the line and port was sold to the Arctic Gateway Group which contracted Cando Rail Services Ltd. and Paradox Access Solutions to begin repairing the line.
-The Group, a public-private partnership, is 50% owned by Manitoba communities and First Nations, and 50% owned by Fairfax Financial Holdings and AGT Food and Ingredients.
+The group, at the time, was a public-private partnership 50% owned by Missinippi Rail (a consortium of Manitoba communities and First Nations), and 50% owned jointly by Fairfax Financial Holdings and AGT Food and Ingredients.

-On August 31, 2018, the Federal Government announced that they would be helping to fund the purchase of the railway, and port facilities, back from Omnitrax. $43 million of the $117 million the Federal Government committed is a grant to help cover operating costs, for the first three years of Arctic Gateway Group's operations.
+On August 31, 2018, the federal government announced that they would be helping to fund the purchase of the railway, and port facilities, back from Omnitrax. $43 million of the $117 million the federal government committed is a grant to help cover operating costs for the first three years of Arctic Gateway Group's operations.

 On November 1, 2018, Prime Minister Justin Trudeau helped welcome the first train to arrive in Churchill in 18 months.
 The first passenger train traveled the line a month later.

-Operations
+Fairfax and AGT transferred their shares of Arctic Gateway Group to OneNorth (formerly Missinippi Rail) in March 2021, making Arctic Gateway and HBRY completely owned by the local government and Indigenous investors.

+Accidents

 A train carrying liquified petroleum gas derailed on September 16, 2018.
 One member of the train's crew died, and two other crew members were hospitalized.
 The train consisted of 3 locomotives, and 27 tanker cars.
 The train was crossing a creek near Ponton, Manitoba, when it derailed.
 Arctic Gateway Group reported no oil was spilled.

+Passenger service

 There are two VIA Rail passenger trains a week each way between Winnipeg and Churchill, taking about 45 hours, and one from Churchill to The Pas.